Ahmed336-cell/100-day-challenge/README.md

 ## Day 86
-work on network project using cisco packet tracer
+work on network project using Cisco packet tracer

 ## Day 87
-work on a wedding app that fetches data from Firestore and display it
+work on a wedding app that fetches data from Firestore and displays it

 ## Day 88
 solve daily problem in leetcode + make some changes in app

+## Day 89
+submit the daily problem in leetcode